avitorio/yeahpop/README.txt

 2. Activate the plugin through the 'Plugins' menu in wordpress
 3. Done!

+== Screenshots ==

+1. YeahPop shows your recent orders as a clean non-intrusive pop up.

 == Frequently Asked Questions ==

 = How many orders will Yeahpop show =